MetaMask/metamask-docs/wallet/how-to/get-started-building/run-devnet.md

     these numbers in the [`accounts`](https://hardhat.org/hardhat-network/docs/reference#accounts)
     configuration), which makes it easy to start development.

-4. Run `npx hardhat node` to run a Hardhat development network and expose a JSON-RPC interface.
+4. Run `npx hardhat node` to run Hardhat Network and expose a JSON-RPC interface.

-5. You can now connect MetaMask to your development network RPC URL, `http://127.0.0.1:8545/`.
+5. You can now connect MetaMask to your Hardhat Network RPC URL, `http://127.0.0.1:8545/`.
     In the MetaMask extension:

    1. In the upper left corner, select the network you're currently connected to.